matemagyari/clojure_study/src/mini_projects/parallel/README.md

 Hints

 * the domain model of the factory (Engine, Wheel, Coachwork, Car, Workstations) should be as simple as possible as they only provide the pretext for the challenge.
 Faulty parts could be simply marked with a flag and painting could be simply setting a field.
 The emphasis should be on the parallelization.
+The chosen approach (see next section) will probably heavily influence the model.
 * To simulate CPU-intensive work at the workstations simply run a fixed-length for-loop to increment a number.

 Possible approaches/technologies to use